Advanced configuration

 Configure a machine learning (ML) server connection in Data Catalog

-Perform the following steps to configure a connection between the ML server and Data Catalog:
+Perform the following steps to configure a pre-production MLflow server connection in Data Catalog.

-Make sure you have access to the ML server you want to connect to.
+Make sure you have access to the MLflow server you want to connect to.

-If the ML server requires authentication, make sure you have the necessary credentials, either a valid username and password or an access token.
+If the MLflow server requires authentication, make sure you have the necessary credentials, either a valid username and password or an access token.

 Verify whether the file